pratham1002/notes-app/README.md

-A simple notes-app in node
+A simple notes-app in nodejs